apa-it/wordpress-newsml-g2/README.md

 It imports all .xml documents containing NewsML-G2 data found in a provided folder into the Wordpress database and saves them as newsml_post.
 newsml_post is a custom post type with a few additional metafields which contain the data, that's stored in the NewsML-G2 document.
 You can access the files through HTTP and FTP.
 If provided, you can use a file called rss.xml.
 This file needs to have the filenames to import in an <item> element inside an <link> element for each file.
-There is also a kiosk mode, switching through the latest NewsML-G2 posts and triggering the wp-cron.
-This is optional but can come very handy when you want to show the latest posts as slideshow.

 ## Installation